What is Azure Lighthouse?

 Cross-region and cloud considerations

 Azure Lighthouse is a non-regional service.
 You can manage delegated resources that are located in different regions.
-However, delegation of subscriptions across a national cloud and the Azure public cloud, or across two separate national clouds, isn't supported.
+However, you can't delegate resources across a national cloud and the Azure public cloud, or across two separate national clouds.

 Support for Azure Lighthouse